jerry0730/jerry0730/README.md

 - 👋 Hi, I’m @jerry0730
-- 👀 I’m interested in  pyton
+- 👀 I’m interested in  I study python
-- 🌱 I’m currently learning ...pythone
+- 🌱 I’m currently learning ...I study python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...